 Best Butter Beans Recipe

-• If you cannot find “fresh” butter beans at the market, you can use “frozen” butter beans or even the canned ones with this recipe.
+• If you cannot find “fresh” butter beans at your local markets, use “frozen” butter beans or even the canned ones with this recipe.

-• And, you will only need to give them a good rinse before cooking them.
+• You will only need to give them a good rinse before cooking them.

 • Also, I prefer using Vidalia onions and celery, along with some lean bacon for a hint of smoky flavor.
 Vidalia onions are sweeter than yellow onions, and celery adds natural sugar to the beans.